r00b/CellSociety/README.md

 	* I really enjoyed working on the project.
 In future years, I would stress from the beginning the amount of flexibility that groups are allowed in deciding how to implement any sort of simulations.
 2. Robert Steilberg
 	* I found this project to be more challenging than I expected.
 It was certainly the most complex and involved Java project that I have ever worked on.
 Ideally, initial planning before the project began could have been better, so that our code base would be better designed.
 However, I think our lack in initial planning is more due to our prior inexperience with Java projects as complex as this.
+3. Aaron Chang
+	* I thought the idea for this project was really interesting.
+It is cool that we could model physical reality using these models.
+I also really liked the idea of completing the project in sprints, which gave me a sense of how it is to work in a more professional setting.
+This is the first time I've collaborated on a project like this, so it was at first a little difficult getting used to working in a group.
+My biggest issue was that I wanted to work on as much as possible, but I was also afraid of working on something that might break someone else's code.
+I agree with Sam and Robert's assessment that we could have made a more detailed initial plan.